This country-specific Q&A provides an overview of Competition Litigation laws and regulations applicable in Sweden.

 To what extent can a private damages action proceed while related public enforcement action is pending?
 Is there a procedure permitting enforcers to stay a private action while the public enforcement action is pending?

 A private damage action can proceed while a related public enforcement action is pending.
-The claimant cannot, however, rely on the evidence that a public enforcement decision entails and instead has to prove the infringement itself.
-It is also possible for the court to stay proceedings in a private enforcement case in order to await a judgment in another case, e.g. public enforcement, if the subject matter of such a case is of exceptional importance in the private enforcement case.
+The court may also stay the proceedings in order to await a judgment in another case, e.g. public enforcement, if the subject matter of such a case is of exceptional importance in the private enforcement case.

 What, if any, mechanisms are available to aggregate competition damages claims (e.g. class actions, assignment/claims vehicles, or consolidation)?
 What, if any, threshold criteria have to be met?

-c.
-A public class action may be initiated by an authority authorised by the government to act as plaintiff and litigate on behalf of a group of class members.
+Class actions may be brought in accordance with the Class Action Act.
+A private class action may be initiated by any person or entity, provided that such person or entity has a claim of its own and is a member of the class.
+An organisation class action may be brought by certain organisations without having claims of their own, e.g. consumer and labour organisations.
+A public class action may be initiated by a governmental authority to act as claimant on behalf of a group of class members, e.g. the Competition Authority.
 This form of action is intended to allow authorities to pursue claims where the public interest, in a broad sense, suggests that action should be taken.

-Bringing a class action requires that the questions of fact must be common or similar to the entire class.
-Further, the group of claimants must be ‘suitable’ with regard to size and character, and be well defined to enable individuals to establish whether they are covered by the class action.
+However, bringing a class action requires that the questions of fact must be common or similar to the entire class.
+The group of claimants must also be suitable with regard to size and character, and be well defined to enable individuals to establish whether they are covered by the class action.

 Are there any defences (e.g. pass on) which are unique to competition damages cases?
 Which party bears the burden of proof?